 Jimmy Carter and Leonid Brezhnev sign the SALT-II nuclear treaty.
 The US Senate chose not to ratify the treaty in response to the Soviet invasion of Afghanistan, which took place later that year.
 The Supreme Soviet did not ratify it either.
 More

-CNN, headquartered in Atlanta, debuts its 24-hour live news broadcasts.
-In 1991 it went on to gain worldwide attention for its around-the-clock coverage of the Persian Gulf War.
+CNN, headquartered in Atlanta, debuts its 24-hour live news broadcasts, on June 1, 1980, from its headquarters in Atlanta, Georgia.
+It went on, in 1991 to gain worldwide attention for its around-the-clock coverage of the Persian Gulf War.
 More

 Over a million people march and gather at New York City’s Central Park demanding nuclear disarmament and an end to the Cold War arms race: making it the largest disarmament rally in American history.
 The cold war and the arms race between the United States and the Soviet Union had been going on since World War II, and the Cold War felt particularly dangerous in the early 1980s. especially since President Ronald Reagan, a staunch proponent of building up America’s nuclear arsenal and vehemently opposed the idea of disarmament treaties, appeared to prefer nuclear war to nuclear disarmament.
 More